June 15, 2022

 The choices here are endless.
 Everyone I know personally bought their domain either from GoDaddy or IONOS or chose the all-in-one WIX solution with an included domain, free for the first year.

 I bought my domain from IONOS (formerly known as 1&1) and also chose them as my web host provider.
-We’ve been together ten years and I couldn’t be happier, because a couple of times, and that was years ago when I broke my website, the customer service fixed my mistakes and restored my website in a blink of an eye.
+We’ve been together for eleven years and I couldn’t be happier, because a couple of times, and that was years ago when I broke my website, the customer service fixed my mistakes and restored my website in the blink of an eye.

 Web Hosting-WordPress based or All-in-One?